- This blog has been updated for travel in 2023.

 Once you enter the Adirondacks on the Northway (which is what I-87 is called above Albany), the scenic views begin.
 In fall, it’s fun to drive north and see the slow progression from green leaves to all the vibrant reds, oranges, and yellows of an Adirondack autumn.

 As you take exit 30 to get off the Northway, the views only get better.
 You'll travel past waterfalls and lakes, cliffs and mountains.
 And you'll get a chance to pass through Keene Valley and Keene.
 Make sure to stop for a bite to eat, or to browse some of the cool shops you'll find there.

 The drive takes a total of about five hours, but with all there is to see along the way, it won't feel like it.
 Before you know it, you'll be rolling into Lake Placid, ready to start your perfect vacation!

 Same as the above, but WAY more fun.
 But this only works if you’re capable of packing super light, which some of us (ahem — me) are not.

 If you don’t feel like messing around, fly on in!
 But don’t tire your arms out — there are a few options to fly here in an airplane.
-Cape Air flies direct flights from Boston to Harrietstown, just outside of Saranac Lake, four times a day.
+Cape Air flies direct flights from Boston's Logan airport to the Adirondack Regional Airport, just outside of Saranac Lake, three times a day.
 The Adirondack Regional Airport is super cute, staff there are helpful, and they make your trip a breeze.
 If you're hungry, refuel right at the airport — the ADK CAVU Cafe is excellent — then rent a car or take a taxi for the 20-minute drive to Lake Placid.